zawie/recipe/markdown/drug_eggs.md

 ### Steps

 #### Step 1: Soft Boil
-First you need to soft boil the eggs (cook for 6 minutes and 30 seconds).
+Bring a pot of water to a rolling boil and add the eggs.
+Cook for 6 minutes and 30 seconds.
 Immedietly put the eggs in ice water to stop the cooking process.

-#### Step 2: Prep Sauce
+#### Step 2: Prep Marinade
-Chop all the peppers and other ingredients (exluding the cucumbers and rice) and place it in a container with the eggs.
+Chop all the peppers and ingredients (exluding the cucumbers and rice) and place it in a container and mix well.
-Let the eggs sit in the container overnight.
+Add the the eggs and let them sit overnight.

 #### Step 3: (Optional) Cook Rice
-Optionally pre-cook rice, or on the day of eating, cook desired quantity of rice.
+On the day of eating, cook desired quantity of rice.
+Optionally pre-cook rice.

 #### Step 4: (Optional) Add Cucumber
 On the day of eating, chop the cucumbers in a spiral.